harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_cleaner_availability.md

 ## Description
 **Description-v2:**
-As a customer, I want to see the real-time availability of cleaners so I can make quick and informed booking decisions without wasting time on unavailable options.
+As a customer, I want to see the real-time availability of cleaners, so I can make quick and informed booking decisions without wasting time on unavailable options.

 ---